MetOffice/fab/docs/source/metoffice.rst

 Fortran Only
 ------------

-If you don't need to build C, you can use this the modules in the "extra software" collection:
+If you don't need to build C, you can use the modules in the "extra software" collection:

 .. code-block:: console